yuvalmGS/gigaspaces-wiki-jekyll/xap97/query-sql.markdown

 weight: 300
 ---

+{%summary%}{%endsummary%}

+{%comment%}
 {% summary %}The SQLQuery class is used to query the space using `SQL`-like syntax.{% endsummary %}

 # Overview
 {% section %}
 {% column width=70% %}
 The `SQLQuery` class is used to query the space using SQL-like syntax.
 The query statement includes only the `WHERE` statement part - the selection aspect of a SQL statement is embedded in other parameters for a SQL query.
 {% endcolumn %}
 {% column width=30% %}
 ![space-projections.jpg](/attachment_files/space-projections.jpg)
 {% endcolumn %}
 {% endsection %}
+{%endcomment%}

+The `SQLQuery` class is used to query the space using SQL-like syntax.
+The query statement includes only the `WHERE` statement part - the selection aspect of a SQL statement is embedded in other parameters for a SQL query.

 {% refer %}
 For the full documentation of the class's methods and constructors, see [Javadoc](http://www.gigaspaces.com/docs/JavaDoc{% currentversion %}/index.html?com/j_spaces/core/client/SQLQuery.html).